 Spine conditions associated with degenerative disc disease

 As with every degenerative spine condition, one condition often results in the development of another condition.
 For example, as the disc in between a set of vertebrae deteriorates, the vertebrae have no cushion to protect them from rubbing against each other during movement.
 When the vertebrae continually impact each other, bone spurs might form and grow out of the spine and into the spinal canal.
 These bone spurs could impact a nerve root in the spinal canal and cause chronic and debilitating pain.

 Other conditions that could develop as a result of degenerative disc disease include:

 - Spinal stenosis

-If your physician has diagnosed you with any of these conditions, he or she will most likely recommend a course of non-invasive, conservative treatment to help relieve symptoms such as numbness, tingling, traveling pain, localized back pain, or weakness.
-Pain medication, mild physical therapy, steroid injections, hot and cold packs, and rest are all ways to treat degenerative disc disease.
+Most patients begin to treat degenerative disc disease with conservative treatments to help relieve symptoms such as numbness, tingling, traveling pain, localized back pain or weakness.
+Pain medication, mild physical therapy, steroid injections, the application of hot and cold packs, and rest are all non-surgical ways to treat degenerative disc disease.

 While conservative treatments are often effective for mild forms of degenerative disc disease, some more severe cases might require surgical treatment.

 At Laser Spine Institute, we offer two types of minimally invasive surgery to help treat degenerative disc disease: minimally invasive decompression surgery and minimally invasive stabilization surgery.
 Both types of surgery are performed through a small incision.
 The surgeon uses advanced medical techniques to access the spine through this small incision without disrupting the surrounding muscles and soft tissue.